opencog/learn/scm/README.md

 * [__shape-project.scm__](gram-class/shape-project.scm) Provides a
                           detailed explanation of how vectors that have shapes in them are merged.
-That is, how sheaves are projected down to thier base space.
+That is, how sheaves are projected down to their base space.

 * __gram-class-api.scm__  Public API classes for merging words into grammatical classes.